Understanding the “At Risk” Requirement for an EB-5 Investment

 The EB-5 Immigrant Investor Visa Program is one of the most popular business-based immigration paths to permanent residency in the United States.
 This program is a way for eligible foreign investors to obtain a green card if they invest $900,000 or $1.8 million – depending on location – into a new American business that will create a minimum of 10 jobs for U.S. citizens.

-One of the requirements for the EB-5 is that the investment must be “at risk”, but there is no clear and concise definition of “at risk” in this context.
-However, there is certain language in federal regulations and requirements as well as some precedent which helps to clarify this issue.
+One of the requirements for the EB-5 is that the investment must be “at-risk”, but there is no clear and concise definition of “at-risk” in this context.
+However, there is certain language in federal regulations and requirements as well as some precedent that helps to clarify this issue.

 Code of Federal Regulations

-Although “at risk” is not directly defined, the term “capital” is, and this helps to shed some light on the “at risk” requirement: “Capital means cash, equipment, inventory, other tangible property, cash equivalents, and indebtedness secured by assets owned by the alien investor, provided that the alien investor is personally and primarily liable and that the assets of the new commercial enterprise upon which the petition is based are not used to secure any of the indebtedness.”
+Although “at-risk” is not directly defined, the term “capital” is, and this helps to shed some light on the “at-risk” requirement: “Capital means cash, equipment, inventory, other tangible property, cash equivalents, and the indebtedness secured by assets owned by the alien investor, provided that the alien investor is personally and primarily liable and that the assets of the new commercial enterprise upon which the petition is based are not used to secure any of the indebtedness.”